sechick/icu-covid-sim/README.md

 This repository contains R/Rstudio/Shiny implementation of the decision support tool described in 'ICU capacity management during the COVID-19 pandemic using a process simulation' by the authors above.

 The application has been deployed at: https://andres-alban.shinyapps.io/icu-covid-sim/.

-Main readme for this repo is ([README.md](README.md).

-## icu-covid-sim

-This ICU decision support tool for ICU capacity planning for COVID crisis is designed to support ICU capacity decisions for COVID-19 and for non-COVID unplanned patients, using tools from operations research (queue and process simulation).

 ## QUICK START INSTRUCTIONS